Villa María Lodge – Week 1: January 1st to 9th, 2026

-We kicked off the new season at Villa María Lodge with the river showing us exactly who’s in charge.
+We kicked off the new season at Villa María Lodge with the river making it very clear who sets the pace.

-Late December had delivered beautiful conditions — stable levels and crystal-clear water — but just before our XXL week began, a heavy storm system pushed through the valley.
-After a full day of rain, the Río Grande rose roughly 40 cm, and opening day greeted us with a powerful, fast-flowing river and less than 10 cm of visibility.
+Late December had delivered ideal conditions — stable flows and crystal-clear water — but just before our XXL week began, a heavy storm system rolled through the valley.
+After a full day of rain, the Río Grande rose approximately 40 cm, and opening day greeted us with powerful, fast-moving water and visibility reduced to less than 10 cm.

 It was not a gentle start.

-High, dirty water always demands patience on the Río Grande.
-Fish can rest almost anywhere, and strong flows allow them to move quickly upstream.
-Locating them under these conditions requires discipline, careful water coverage, and the right tools.
+High, colored water on the Río Grande demands patience and discipline.
+Fish can hold almost anywhere, and strong flows allow them to travel quickly.
+Success under these conditions requires careful water coverage, precise depth control, and the right tools for the job.

-We began the week fishing full sinking Skagit systems with 10 to 12-foot T17 tips on 14-foot rods — heavy artillery for serious water.
-Large-profile, high-contrast flies were essential to move fish in limited visibility.
+We opened the week with full sinking Skagit systems paired with 10 to 12-foot T17 tips on 14-foot rods — heavy artillery for serious water.
+Large-profile, high-contrast flies were essential to create visibility and trigger reaction takes.

-The season is officially underway, and the Río Grande has already reminded us that no two weeks are ever the same here.
+The season is officially underway, and the Río Grande has already reminded us that every week here writes its own story.

 Alejandro Martello